Diálogos Brazilian Duo

 For all Artist and Educator inquiries about the music, contact Richard Boukas.

-High quality audio of the Duo's two premiere concerts of DIÁGOLOS at New School for Performing Arts is now on this page.
+High quality audio of the Duo's two premiere concerts of DIÁGOLOS original repertoire at New School for Performing Arts is now on this page.
 Each concert features one of the seven-movement cycles that comprise the complete work and has its own audio player.
 Recording and mixing is by John Cantrell, who has documented numerous Richard Boukas projects.

 For original piece sequence and commentary,